 This article will tell you how to reduce the employee turnover rate of your restaurant.

 You should calculate these restaurant key performance indicators regularly, say monthly or bi-monthly.
-Also, comparing these results with the previous ones, you can identify the problem areas and discover trends, which will help you to be more efficient and profitable.
+Also, by comparing these results with the previous ones, you can identify the problem areas and discover trends, which will help you to be more efficient and profitable.